top of page

 That summer changed my entire career goals.

 My courses range from introductory surveys to specialized courses in Nineteenth-Century, Caribbean, and African American Art.
+I've also taught interdisciplinary liberal arts classes and a Freshman Seminar on food history in the Americas.

 Louise-Elisabeth-Vigee-Le-Brun.jpg